SDTC-CPMed/multi-organ_DigiTwin/README.md

 To run this code on any other dataset, it is recommended to download the orthologs from Ensembl as described [here](https://www.ensembl.info/2009/01/21/how-to-get-all-the-orthologous-genes-between-two-species/).

 The input files to run NicheNet_analysis.R, are;
-* the normalized expression data from [scVI](#data-normalization-and-differential-expression-analysis)
+* the normalized expression data.
+Output from [scVI_v0.7.1.py](#data-normalization-and-differential-expression-analysis)
-* the cell type identification file from the [cell type analysis](#clustering-and-cell-type-identification)
+* the cell type identification file.
+Output from [cell type analysis script](#clustering-and-cell-type-identification)
 * a translation file of human orthologs
-* a matrix listing all DEGs for each cell type and organ combination, with celltype_organ over columns, as output from [DEG_sort_significant.R](#clustering-and-cell-type-identification).
+* a matrix listing all DEGs for each cell type and organ combination, with celltype_organ over columns.
+Output from [DEG_sort_significant.R](#clustering-and-cell-type-identification).

+**Add scripts and description for MCDM and MO-MCDM construction**

 All interactions between all different cell types were combined into a Multicellular Disease Model (MCDM), for each organ separetly.

 Interactions were additionally identified between each cell type between different organs.
 These interactions were curated to only include those through ligands secreated into the blood (explain detailed criteria).

 A Multi-organ MCDM (MO-MCDM) was then constructed including all interactions between all the organs.